rook/rook/Documentation/direct-tools.md

 ## Shared Filesystem Tools

 After you have created a filesystem as described in the [Shared Filesystem](ceph-filesystem.md) topic, you can mount the filesystem from multiple pods.
 The the other topic you may have mounted the filesystem already in the registry pod.
-Now we will mount the same filesystem in the toolbox pod.
+Now we will mount the same filesystem in the Direct Mount pod.
 This is just a simple way to validate the Ceph filesystem and is not recommended for production Kubernetes pods.

-After you have started and connected to the [Rook toolbox](ceph-toolbox.md), proceed with the following commands in the toolbox.
+Follow [Direct Mount Pod](direct-tools.md#Start-the-Direct-Mount-Pod) to start a pod with the necessary mounts and then proceed with the following commands after connecting to the pod.

 ```console
 # Create the directory